STRIDES-Codes/Uncovering-the-Nutritional-Landscape-of-Food/README.md

 Individual view: If a user was interested in viewing the nutrition content for a single food item, they can select the Individual Food option.
 Within this option, a food such as ocean perch can be evaluated for its carbohydrate, protein, and fiber content in comparison to USDA DRIs as well as a selection of nutrients including: Vitamins A, D, E, K, and C, B vitamins, calcium, copper, iron, magnesium, phosphorus, potassium, selenium, sodium, zinc, choline, and total water.
 An example of this visualization is shown below.

 Comparison view: For users interested in viewing a nutrient comparison between multiple foods, the Diet view allows for selection of various foods of interest and reports nutrient content.
 All nutrient options are consistent with those available in the Individual view.
 This view is specifically color-coded to allow for consistent identification of what food item is contributing what nutrient content.
 This visualization can be seen here.

 Diet + Recommendation view: This view is for individuals interested in eliciting feedback regarding suggested foods to consume given a current dietary intake.
-Within the Diet with Recommendations view users can  select multiple foods and will receive the resulting nutrition content of each food.
+Within the Diet with Recommendations view users can  select multiple foods and their nutrients of interest to receive visualization of that data.
 Additionally, in this view users will receive three recommended foods that are specifically selected to improve the nutrient content of the listed diet to meet dietary reference ranges.
+Dietary limitation and activity level information is not currently functional within this view.An example of this visualization is displayed below.

 All data on Dietary Reference Intakes are from the USDA (https://www.nal.usda.gov/sites/default/files/fnic_uploads/recommended_intakes_individuals.pdf) and are currently only applicable for individuals ages 19-30 years old.